 Presenting Signs and Symptoms

 The clinical presentation of patients with CAO secondary to endobronchial lesions depends not only on the underlying disease but also on the location and rate of progression of the airway obstruction, the patient's underlying health status, and other associated symptoms, such as postobstructive sequelae.
 Mild airway obstructions may have only slight effect on airflow; hence, the patient may be asymptomatic.
 However, the inflammation associated with even mild respiratory tract infections can cause mucosal swelling and mucous production, which may further occlude the lumen.
-For this reason, patients sometimes are misdiagnosed with exacerbations of chronic obstructive pulmonary disease or asthma, especially when symptoms such as wheezing and dyspnea improve with therapy aimed at treating the superimposed ...
+For this reason, patients sometimes are misdiagnosed with exacerbations of chronic obstructive pulmonary disease or asthma, especially when symptoms such as wheezing and dyspnea improve with therapy aimed at ...